Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 You can buy a Venetian mask today for a few euros in a plastic version or for thousands of euros, where the mask is a perfect work of art.
 The Venetian Carnival takes place during February for 10 days until Ash Wednesday.

-5 tips for day trips from Venice
+5 tips for day trips around Venice

-Murano
+1. Murano

 Murano Island is just 1.5 km from Venice.
 It is the second largest island in the Venetian lagoon and is famous for its glass production.
 That is why it is called the Island of Glass.
 Centuries-old techniques are still used in the production process, so watching the glassmakers at work is a unique experience.